 Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

-Just before leaving Casper WY we stopped at a mountaineering store.
-I’m looking for one more Thermorest sleeping pad just like the one we already have.
-I also wanted a tiny fuel bottle for our camp stove.
-I don’t like having to dig out the big fuel bottle every time wanted to use the stove.
-The store had the exact sleeping pad and fuel bottle I wanted, super.
-The foam rubber bed pad I had been using is old and has lost all its spring.
-I’m not use to camping in a park.
-When I primitive camp I choose tall grass or soft sand to sleep on.
-In a park you have one area to put your tent, usually hard as a rock.
-Thermorest pads are super pricy but do a heck of a job, pack up super small and weight only 13 ounces.
+Just before leaving Casper WY we stop at a mountaineering store looking for one more Thermorest sleeping pad just like the one we have.
+And also a tiny fuel bottle for the camp stove so we don't have to dig out the big fuel bottle every time we use the stove.
+The store has the exact sleeping pad and fuel bottle, super.
+My foam rubber bed pad is old and has no spring.
+When I primitive camp I like tall grass or soft sand to sleep on, in a park you have one area to put your tent, usually hard as a rock and cold.
+Thermorest pads are super pricey but do a heck of a job, pack up super small and weight only 13 ounces.
 I suck it up and pay the bill, happy knowing I will sleep better.
 Also this will give Heidi my old foam rubber pad on top of her Thermorest pad.
 Hopefully this will help prevent a mutiny.
 All this camping is new to Heidi and she is having a hard time at night.
-Like a captain of a lifeboat, I must take ultimate care of my crew.
-The success of the journey depends on it.
+Like a captain of a lifeboat I must take ultimate care of my crew, the success of the journey and mission depend on it.

 Casper to Shoshone:

 This is a desolate part of Wyoming.
-We pulled over at a famous site where American Indians in the past would stampede Buffalo over a cliff as a means of hunting, Hell’s Half Acre.
-I had to check this place out.
-My father being part Native American made me aware of such practices.
-I know he would be thrilled I visited the place.
+We pulled over at a famous site where there is evidance of American Indians stampeding Buffalo over a cliff as a means of hunting, Hell’s Half Acre.
+I have to check this place out.
+My father and I are part Native American and he made me aware of the practices, he would be thrilled knowing I visited the place.

 Cody WY: We are heading straight toward Cody WY, that’s the home of sierratradingpost.com, a website where we purchased a lot of our adventure gear.
-I needed a new pair of mountain running shoes, the pair I have are a half size too small and my feet aren’t liken it.
+I need a new pair of mountain running shoes.
 Hiking is going to be a big part of this trip.
 We both need good foot gear.
-Anyway, I found the perfect shoe, I call them ‘white mans moccasins’.
-They’re a type of sandal hiking shoe, not a lot of cushion but a good grip on the bottom and are super light weight.
+Anyway, I find the perfect shoe, I call them ‘white mans moccasins’, a type of sandal hiking shoe, not a lot of cushion but a good grip on the bottom and are super light weight.
 Heidi questions my call with the light weight hikers.
 I assure her this is the shoe made for me.
 We will see.

 Boysen State park: Just north of Shoshone WY are a number of reservoirs with camping.
 We hit the first, Boysen state park.
-It felt a little primitive.
-We were use to South Dakota state parks with nice showers.
-The first place we put our tent up was nice and close to the water but we soon noticed ants were everywhere; on the ground, on the picnic table, on our stuff.
+It feels a little primitive.
+We are use to South Dakota state parks with nice showers and vacilities.
+The first place we put our tent up is nice and close to the water but we soon notice ants are everywhere; on the ground, on the picnic table, on our stuff.
 Heidi takes a short hike up the beach and shouts back “There are no ants over here!”
 We both take a longer hike and find an even better spot.
-It was secluded on the beach and had shade.
-When we marched back up the beach to start moving camp we found the outside of our tent covered with ants.
+It is secluded on the beach and has shade.
+When we march back up the beach to start moving camp we find the outside of the tent covered with ants.
 I pick up the tent and haul it to our new spot.
-We theorized why all the ants were at the first site.
-That first place was close to the boat launch and is probably one of the most popular sites.
+We theorize why all the ants at the first site.
+That first place is close to the boat launch and is probably one of the most popular sites.
 With that includes all the food and crumbs.
 Anyway, no ants at our new camp and we are happy.

-The weather here was perfect, warm and dry.
+The weather here is perfect, warm and dry.
 I love waking up early while camping.
 Making coffee, reading and watching the sun rise, mmm…

 We are shooting for the Yellowstone park northeast entrance.
-This entrance was closed last time I rode here, it is supposed to be a great ride.
+This entrance was closed last time I rode here, it is said to be a great ride.

 There are a lot of great places to pull off the main road here and explore.
 Heidi seems a little nervous about the roads I take her down.
 I ride super slow.
 She keeps quiet.
 Great chillin' spots.